JackWink/Weather/README.md

 - `-t`, `--time`  {civilian, military} Set time format (defaults to civilian)
 - `-u`, `--units` {english, metric} Set the units to use (defaults to english)
 - `-h`, `--help`  Prints out a help message
-- `location`  The only argument without a flag, you can look up via zipcode or XX/CITY where XX is the state initial.
-By default, it uses geoip to get your location
+- `location`  The only argument without a flag, you can look up via zipcode or XX/CITY where XX is the state initial

+By default, weatherpy uses geoip to get your location, so you don't need to provide one

 ##Dependencies

-- Requests
 - Weather Underground API key

-If you don't have requests installed, install it! `pip install -r requirements.txt` or `pip install requests`

 You'll need to sign up for an API key from weather underground `http://www.wunderground.com/weather/api/`.
 You'll want the Cumulus feature plan and as long as you select the developer usage plan, it's free.

 ##Configuring

-Run weather.py to generate a `.weatherrc` file, which by default installs into your home directory.
-You may change it's install location by editing `WEATHER_CONF_FILE` in `weather.py`
+Run weatherpy to generate a `.weatherrc` file, which by default installs into your home directory.
+You may change it's install location by editing `WEATHER_CONF_FILE` in `weatherpy/__init__.py`

 Edit your `~/.weatherrc` file to include your API key.
-If you like metric units by default, set `metric` to true.
+If you want metric units by default, set `units` to 'metric'.
 A sample `.weatherrc` file is provided below.

     {
         "api_key": "your-api-key",